 Many inverse studies that quantified U.S. methane emissions using surface, aircraft, or satellite observations have found large discrepancies with the U.S. Environmental Protection Agency’s Greenhouse Gas Inventory (GHGI), the bottom-up emissions estimate reported to the UNFCCC.
-Wecht et al. (2014) found livestock emissions 40% larger than the 2013 GHGI for the summer of 2004.
-Miller et al. (2013) inferred emissions 50% larger than the 2013 GHGI for 2007 and 2008, which they attributed to underestimated oil, gas, and livestock emissions.
-Turner et al. (2015) found similar results for emissions from 2009 to 2011 compared to the 2014 GHGI.
-Maasakkers et al. (2021) inferred oil and gas emissions 35% and 22% higher than the 2020 GHGI, respectively, for 2010 to 2015.
-Lu et al. (2022) found mean 2010 – 2017 anthropogenic emissions 10.0 (6.5 - 11.8) Tg a-1 larger than the 2021 GHGI estimate for the same period, which they attributed largely to oil emissions.
-The coarse resolution of these studies complicated understanding the source of the discrepancy, particularly for livestock and landfill emissions.
+Wecht et al. (2014) found livestock emissions 40% larger than the GHGI for the summer of 2004.
+Miller et al. (2013) inferred emissions 50% larger than the GHGI for 2007 and 2008, which they attributed to underestimated oil, gas, and livestock emissions.
+Turner et al. (2015) found similar results for emissions from 2009 to 2011 compared to the GHGI.
+Maasakkers et al. (2021) inferred oil and gas emissions 35% and 22% higher than the GHGI, respectively, for 2010 to 2015.
+Lu et al. (2022) found mean 2010 – 2017 anthropogenic emissions 10.0 (6.5 - 11.8) Tg a-1 larger than the GHGI, which they attributed largely to oil emissions.

 Higher resolution regional studies have targeted specific aspects of U.S. emissions, including emissions from different sectors, states, and urban areas.
-Karion et al. (2015) found oil and gas emissions in the Barnett Shale consistent with the 2013 GHGI but larger than those reported by industry to the EPA’s Greenhouse Gas Reporting Program (GHGRP).
-A series of studies inferred much higher emissions in the Permian Basin than implied by the GHGI (Zhang et al., 2020; Schneising et al., 2020; Liu et al., 2021; Shen et al., 2022; Chen et al., 2022; Varon et al., in review).
-Chen et al. (2018) and Yu et al. (2021) found underestimated livestock emissions in the 2016 GHGI for 2012 in the upper Midwest.
-Jeong et al. (2016) inferred California emissions 20% to 80% larger than an inventory from the California Air Resources Board (CARB).
-Plant et al. (2019) found methane emissions from six East Coast urban areas to be more than two times larger than the 2016 GHGI for 2012.
-While these regional studies provide insight into some of the sources of the observed discrepancy with EPA estimates, they are hindered by their limited domain.
+Karion et al. (2015) found oil and gas emissions in the Barnett Shale of eastern Texas consistent with the GHGI but larger than e reported by industry to the EPA’s Greenhouse Gas Reporting Program (GHGRP).
+A series of studies have inferred much higher emissions in the Permian Basin than implied by the GHGI (Zhang et al., 2020; Schneising et al., 2020; Liu et al., 2021; Shen et al., 2022; Chen et al., 2022; Varon et al., in review).
+Chen et al. (2018) and Yu et al. (2021) found underestimated livestock emissions in the upper Midwest.
+Jeong et al. (2016) inferred California emissions 20% to 80% larger than a state inventory from the California Air Resources Board (CARB).
+Plant et al. (2019) found methane emissions from six East Coast urban areas to be more than two times larger than the GHGI.

-Here we use the reduced-rank method of Nesser et al. (2021) in an analytical inversion of 2019 TROPOMI observations at 0.25° × 0.3125° resolution over North America using national emission inventories reported to the UNFCCC as prior estimates.
+Here we use the reduced-rank method of Nesser et al. (2021) in an analytical inversion of 2019 TROPOMI observations at 0.25° × 0.3125° resolution over North America (CONUS, Canada, and Mexico) using national emission inventories reported to the UNFCCC as prior estimates.
 Several filters are applied to the TROPOMI data to avoid biases.
 We focus our analysis on CONUS, with particular attention to emissions from individual landfills, states, and urban areas.
 We compare our results to the most recent version of the GHGI (EPA, 2022).
 This inventory includes for the first time emissions estimates for individual states, for which our inversion provides the first observational evaluation.
 We also compare our results to inventories prepared by individual states and cities.

 2 Data and methods